-Management of the waste will apply a waste hierarchy procedure as follows:
+The Mine will employ a structured and disciplined waste management approach.
+Management of waste will apply a waste hierarchy procedure as follows:

-- Avoid/Reduce take action to reduce or avoid waste generation; - Reuse/Recycle reuse or recycle wastes where practical; and - Treat/Dispose of wastes appropriately treat or dispose of waste in an environmentally responsible manner that meets regulatory requirements and manages environmental liabilities appropriately.
+- Avoid/Reduce take action to reduce or avoid waste generation; - Reuse/Recycle reuse or recycle wastes where practical; and - Treat/Dispose treat or dispose of waste in an environmentally responsible manner that meets regulatory requirements. - The Waste Management SOP is included in Appendix B.

-7.1 Recycling Policy
+7.1 Avoid /Reduce